To ignite curiosity and respect for our natural world through accessible, interactive and educational programs.

 Turtles can be seen sunbathing to regulate their temperature, they are called exotherms or “cold blooded”.

 Welcome to Heartland Forest’s Gift Shop, we are pleased to offer a wide variety of items made onsite in Heartland Forest’s very own woodworking shop.
-All proceeds from Gift Shop sales go directly back into our all ages, all abilities programming!Curbside pick up is available for all orders Funded by the Government of Canada and […]
+All proceeds from Gift Shop sales go directly back into our all ages, all abilities programming!Curbside pick up is available for all orders Terms and Conditions for Coupons and Promotions […]

 How Donations Help